Eric M Genden, MD Email Eric Genden

 - The Mount Sinai Hospital

-After completing his residency training at Washington University and Barnes-Jewish Hospital, Dr. Genden completed his fellowship training in head and neck oncology and microvascular surgery at The Mount Sinai Medical Center.
-Dr. Genden also achieved a Masters in Healthcare Administration at Harvard University.
+After finishing his residency training at Washington University and Barnes-Jewish Hospital, Dr. Genden completed his fellowship training in head and neck oncology and microvascular surgery at The Mount Sinai Medical Center.
+Dr. Genden also earned a Master's Degree in Healthcare Administration at Harvard University.

 Icahn School of Medicine’s Head and Neck Cancer Research Program